replayio/docs/src/app/time-travel-intro/intro-to-time-travel/page.md

 ### Deeper understanding

-**Fewer bandaids**
+**Fewer band-aids**

-One of the fastest ways to increase the tech debt of a codebase is to ship bandaids and workarounds.
+One of the fastest ways to increase the tech debt of a codebase is to ship band-aids and workarounds.
 We hope Replay helps you better understand your software and address the issue at the source.

 **Fewer re-writes**